 The Wesleyan University Library is one of the finest small academic libraries in the United States, with holdings of about 1.3 million items including books, serial subscriptions, microforms, and government documents.

 Libraries and Collections include: The Olin Memorial Library (humanities, social sciences), Art Library, Scores and Recordings Collection, Science Library (astronomy, biology, chemistry, earth and environmental sciences, mathematics, molecular biology, biochemistry, psychology and physics), Special Collections and Archives, Theater Library, W.E.B.
 DuBois Library (African American culture and literature), and World Music Archives.

 The Office of International Studies works with students, faculty, administrators, and program providers to ensure that students participate in substantive educational programs in other countries, and that said programs form a meaningful part of a coherent whole within the major and the overall Wesleyan undergraduate degree.

-Watch the video from the Homecoming/Family Weekend 2013 presentation for parents: Study Abroad: Everything Your Student Might Forget to Mention
+Watch the video from Family Weekend 2014 presentation for parents: Study Abroad: Everything Your Student Might Forget to Mention